 Communication with your mentor and among fellow students is a critical component of online learning.
 Participation in online class discussions involves two distinct activities: an initial response to a discussion question and at least two subsequent comments on classmates' responses.

 All of these responses must be substantial.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate or your mentor, state and support your position.

 You will be evaluated on the quality and quantity of your participation, including your use of relevant course information to support your point of view, and your awareness of and responses to the postings of your classmates.
 Remember, these are discussions: responses and comments should be properly proofread and edited, mature, and respectful.

-In order to answer the problems in these assignments you will need to make calculations using a financial calculator, such as a HP-12C or similar model.
+To answer the problems in these assignments, you will need to make calculations using a financial calculator, such as a HP-12C or similar model.